arnold on Sep 01, 2018

 To get this free hosting you need to go to the following link:

-You now have your hosting set up.
-We need to let the Internet Service Providers (ISP) know where to find your websites when people type in your URL.
+We now need to let the Internet Service Providers (ISP) know where to find your websites when people type in your URL.
 To do this you have to enter your DNS on your domain name registration site so the ISP’s know where to look.

 DNS is short for Domain Name Server (or system) and DNS is essentially the address of where your website is being hosted.
 So we need to attach the address of where your website is hosted to your domain name (which is being managed by NameCheap) so that ISP’s (Comcast, Your Cell phone Internet provider, etc) know where to find your website.